 Several publications have been kind enough to put me in print including Yes Chef, Her (NZ), Food Magazine, Flavour, Cornwall Today, Inside Cornwall magazines, the West Briton and not forgetting Four Lanes' Starling News.
 I have also dabbled in food writing, with feature articles for the Western Morning News and Home Farmer Magazine.
 I regularly demonstrate at food festivals in Cornwall including the Great Cornwall Food Festival, Falmouth Oyster, Boscastle and Newlyn Fish Festivals.
 I will admit to the odd appearances on TV also, including cooking native oysters with Matt Baker on Countryfile.

 So that's work.
-I regularly swim, which helps me decompress, but in my spare time I enjoy the tranquil restorative nature of home and the garden.
+I regularly swim, which keeps me relatively sane, but in my spare time I enjoy the tranquil restorative nature of home and the garden.
 Being buffetted about on a blustery coastal walk foraging, exploring nature and historical ruins is a real treat.
-We also brave the elements to tend to our chickens, grow our own fruit and vegetables, make cider, wines, preserving and the list goes on....it's not bad living in Cornwall; not bad at all.
+We also brave the elements to tend to our chickens, grow our own fruit and vegetables, make cider, wines, preserving and the list goes on....it is a busy life in Cornwall; busy but definitely a good life X